CfA-Library/Cite_Astro_Software/Guidelines.md

 ### Decisions....

-Discussion/analysis of decisions made: why did the authors do X? what can others learn from the experience of developing X?
+Discussion/analysis of decisions made: why did the authors do X? what can others learn from the experience of developing Y?

 ### Living paper issues

 This will become more active in the near future as publishers accept living papers.
 What ramifications does it have for the workflow.
 See above.

+### Star System Example

+Simon P-Z mentioned a star-system, which we discussed during the hack day.
+This one coming from his experience in N-body codes:

+      1. * initial conditions mentioned clearly

+      2. ** Initial realization digitally available

+      3. *** ICs + code mentioned

+      4. **** ICs and binary version of the code available

+      5. ***** fully reproducible results.